nespinoza/exonailer/README.md

 Author: Néstor Espinoza (nespino@astro.puc.cl)

+**If you make use of this code, please cite Espinoza et al., 2016, ApJ, in press. (http://arxiv.org/abs/1601.07608)**

 DEPENDENCIES
 ------------

-This code makes use of five important libraries:
+This code makes use of dix important libraries:

 - **Numpy**.
 - **Scipy**.
 - **The Bad-Ass Transit Model cAlculatioN (batman) for transit modelling** (http://astro.uchicago.edu/~kreidberg/batman/).
 - **emcee for MCMC sampling** (http://dan.iel.fm/emcee/current/).
 - **Astropy for time conversions** (http://www.astropy.org).
+- **The GNU Scientific Library** (https://www.gnu.org/software/gsl/)

 All of them are open source and can be easily installed in any machine.
 Be sure to install them before running the installer (see below), otherwise, it